Best blenders in 2024 UK - 8 tried and tested expert-approved picks from NutriBullet, Magimix, Sage, and more

 (Image credit: Future)

-If you're not sure which blender is right for you then worry not, as every one of the best blenders in our guide has been tried, tested and extensively reviewed by the Ideal Home team to aid you on your journey.
+Not sure which blender is right for you?
+Worry not, as every one of the best blenders in our guide has been tried, tested and extensively reviewed by the Ideal Home team to aid you on your journey.
 By reviewing how each blender fares when making smoothies, soup, sauces and even frozen treats, we've got the insights you need into which one to buy, including the low down on which is best for hot mixes, which is the best value, and which will suit a family kitchen.

-While our top-rated blender on this list is a pricey one from Vitamix (which is heavily commended by professional chefs), there are plenty of affordable options to browse on this list too, as well as models that can double up as soup-makers and the best food processors.
-Keep reading to find your ideal blender and add more functionality than ever to your kitchen.
+While our top-rated blender on this list is the very pricey Vitamix Ascent Series A2500i Blender (which is heavily commended by professional chefs), there are plenty of affordable options to browse on this list too, as well as a dedicated guide we've curated to the best cheap blenders under £100.
+To see the top-rated blenders on the market, just keep reading.

 Quick list - the best blenders